crph-utwente/HPIvalidation/README.md

 ## Introduction
 This is the accompanying analysis code for the article *'The Hypotension Prediction Index is equally effective in predicting intraoperative hypotension during non-cardiac surgery compared to a mean arterial pressure threshold: a prospective observational study.'*

-When using (part of) this code, please cite the acompanying article: "Marijn P. Mulder; The Hypotension Prediction Index is equally effective in predicting intraoperative hypotension during non-cardiac surgery compared to a mean arterial pressure threshold: a prospective observational study, Anesthesiology April 2024, https://doi.org/10.1097/ALN.0000000000004990."
+When using (part of) this code, please cite the acompanying article: "Mulder MP, Harmannij-Markusse M, Fresiello L, Donker DW, Potters JW.
+The Hypotension Prediction Index is equally effective in predicting intraoperative hypotension during non-cardiac surgery compared to a mean arterial pressure threshold: a prospective observational study.
+Anesthesiology.
+2024 Apr 1. doi: 10.1097/ALN.0000000000004990."

 Abbreviations:
 - AUT:      area under the treshold